ramonrc/CV/content/es/home/tesis.md

 headless: true

 # Order that this section appears on the page.
-weight: 150
+weight: 15

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Re&shy;conocimientos'
+title: 'Tesis'
-subtitle:
+subtitle: Dirijidas

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format